EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

-As the Cloud Foundry (CF) community moves towards the Kubernetes (K8s) era of dominance, a few possible solutions for deploying CF on Kubernetes have surfaced, one such solution is the Quarks/KubeCF combination.
+As the Cloud Foundry (CF) community moves towards the Kubernetes (K8s) era of dominance, a few possible solutions for deploying CF on Kubernetes have surfaced; one such solution is the Quarks/KubeCF combination.
 KubeCF is a Cloud Foundry Application Runtime (CFAR) distribution for Kubernetes.
 It works with Quarks to deploy and manage cf-deployment releases, but beyond just CF, Quarks has introduced a broader method for deploying BOSH releases on K8s; BOSH releases are converted to Docker Images, and the BOSH deployment manifest is converted to a custom Kubernetes `boshdeployment` resource.

 The end-to-end process however, can be a little tricky to navigate.
 This blog post fills in the gaps to provide a step-by-step guide for deploying a BOSH release on K8s with Quarks.